 Subrecipient vs. Supplier Wizard

-Note: The final determination as to whether an outside entity should be treated as a subrecipient or a supplier will be made by SPO based on the outside organization’s scope of work at the time the Subaward Request Form is submitted.
-If SPO concludes that the outside entity’s scope of work is that of a supplier, SPO will review the scope work with Supply Chain Management and consult with the PI before making a final determination.For a more thorough overview how to distinguish a subrecipient from a supplier consult Supply Chain Management’s Sub-recipient vs. Supplier Determination Sheet.
+The final determination about whether an outside organization should be treated as a subrecipient or a supplier will be made by the Sponsored Projects Office (SPO), after you submit your Subaward Request, and will be based on the outside organization’s Statement of Work.
+If SPO concludes that the outside organization’s Statement of Work is that of a supplier, SPO will consult with Supply Chain Management before making a final determination, and may also consult the UC Berkeley principal investigator (PI) during that process.

-Question 1: Will you be sending funds out to another UC campus or an outside organization?
+Will you be sending funds out to another UC campus or an outside organization?